W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 2. The basic decision of the miracle-minded is not to wait on time any longer than is necessary.
 ²Time can waste as well as be wasted.
 ³The miracle worker, therefore, accepts the time-control factor gladly.
-⁴He recognises that every collapse of time brings everyone closer to the ultimate release from time, in which the Son and the Father are One.
+⁴He recognizes that every collapse of time brings everyone closer to the ultimate release from time, in which the Son and the Father are One.
 ⁵Equality does not imply equality *now*.
-⁶When everyone recognises that he has everything, individual contributions to the Sonship will no longer be necessary.
+⁶When everyone recognizes that he has everything, individual contributions to the Sonship will no longer be necessary.

 ::: details Expanded
 The basic decision of the miracle-minded is not to wait on time any longer than is necessary.
 ²Time can waste as well as be wasted.
 ³The miracle worker, therefore, accepts the time-control factor gladly.
-⁴He [the miracle worker] recognises that every collapse of time brings everyone closer to the ultimate release from time, in which [release from time] the Son and the Father are One.
+⁴He [the miracle worker] recognizes that every collapse of time brings everyone closer to the ultimate release from time, in which [release from time] the Son and the Father are One.
 ⁵Equality does not imply equality *now*.
-⁶When everyone recognises that he [one] has everything, individual contributions to the Sonship will no longer be necessary.
+⁶When everyone recognizes that he [one] has everything, individual contributions to the Sonship will no longer be necessary.
 :::

 ::: details Substituted
 The basic decision of the miracle-minded is not to wait on time any longer than is necessary.
 ²Time can waste as well as be wasted.
 ³The miracle worker, therefore, accepts the time-control factor gladly.
-⁴The miracle worker recognises that every collapse of time brings everyone closer to the ultimate release from time; in release from time the Son and the Father are One.
+⁴The miracle worker recognizes that every collapse of time brings everyone closer to the ultimate release from time; in release from time the Son and the Father are One.
 ⁵Equality does not imply equality *now*.
-⁶When everyone recognises that one has everything, individual contributions to the Sonship will no longer be necessary.
+⁶When everyone recognizes that one has everything, individual contributions to the Sonship will no longer be necessary.
 :::

 ::: details Simplified